Lisa Borsook Canada’s Most Powerful Women: Top 100 Award WinnerDecember 15, 2014

 In 2013, Lisa was honoured in the KPMG Professionals Category for her achievements as managing partner and her leadership vision.

-For over 150 years, the lawyers of WeirFoulds have been proud to serve our clients in their most difficult and complex matters.
+For more than 160 years, the lawyers of WeirFoulds have been proud to serve our clients in their most difficult and complex matters.
 We are the firm of choice for discerning clients within our core areas of practice: (1) Litigation; (2) Corporate; (3) Property; and (4) Government Law.
 Within these core areas, as well as key sub-specialties, we address highly sophisticated legal challenges.
 We have acted in some of Canada's most significant mandates and have represented clients in many landmark cases.
 Reflecting the firm's focus, our lawyers are consistently recognized as leaders in their chosen areas of practice and in the profession at large.

 University of Toronto